crackedskull/Stabilize-ReverseShell/README.md

 # Stabilize-ReverseShell
-An automated script to stabilize a dumb netcat reverse shell into a fully functional one.Most of the time the shell is very fragile, you cant press arrow keys, ctrl + C etc..
+An automated script to stabilize a dumb netcat reverse shell into a fully functional one.Most of the time the shell is very fragile, it breaks easily.